Stencyl/stencylpedia/chapter-4/customizing-actors.md

 ![Delete Behavior](http://static.stencyl.com/help/images/Inspector-Delete-Behavior-Button.png)

 #### How To: Customize Behaviors
 Suppose that we want a particular Actor to walk really quickly.
-We could increase the “Minimum Speed” field for the "Wander" Behavior that's already attached to this actor.
+We could increase the "Minimum Speed" field for the "Wander" Behavior that's already attached to this actor.

 ![Walking Speed](http://static.stencyl.com/help/images/Inspector-Walking-Speed.png)

 ## You can refer to specific Actors and Regions within a scene.

-Recall that an Actor’s behaviors can’t directly refer to specific objects within a scene.
+Recall that an Actor's behaviors can't directly refer to specific objects within a scene.
 This is why, when you attach a Behavior to an Actor, and that behavior has an **Actor attribute**, you see this.

 ![](http://static.stencyl.com/pedia2/ch4/customize/image05.png)

-Because an Actor’s behaviors are generic, they have no connections to specific scenes.
+Because an Actor's behaviors are generic, they have no connections to specific scenes.
 In other words, **there's no context for referring to things in specific scenes**.

 Is there a way to enter values into these fields for Actors?
 There is!
 Once you customize an actor, those Actor attribute fields can now let you pick out specific Actors and Regions within a scene.

 ![](http://static.stencyl.com/pedia2/ch4/customize/image02.png)

-I’ll explain how to do this through a common example: pressing switches.
+I'll explain how to do this through a common example: pressing switches.